duniter/duniter/doc/Protocol.md

 `Version` | denotes the current structure version.
 `Type` | Type of the document.
 `Currency` | contains the name of the currency.
-`Locktime` | waiting delay to be included in the blockchain `Issuers` | a list of public key
+`Blockstamp` | a block reference as timestamp of the transaction `Locktime` | waiting delay to be included in the blockchain `Issuers` | a list of public key
 `Inputs` | a list of money sources